utsab043/react/README.md

 Calculator using react

-To run the code:
+To run this code:

--First clone this repo in your local device using "git clone"<br>
+"*"First clone this repo in your local device using "git clone"<br>
 -Then open the terminal and type "npm i"<br>
 -Lastly type "npm run dev" in your terminal<br>